The stress of studying can put students’ teeth at risk of developing tooth decay.

 A 2012 study examined the oral health of students during and after their exams.
-It showed that those who were under academic stress “had a higher level of tooth decay than those students with low stress levels”.
-It seems that exams and tooth decay are linked.
+It showed that students under academic stress “had a higher level of tooth decay than those with low stress levels.”

-The reason?
-Well, there were several, and it all had to do with the way students often behave during the exam period.
+The reasons had to do with the way students often behave during the exam period.

 Study Behaviours That Put Teeth At Risk